High Time (MC5 album)

-High Time is the second studio album by American rock band MC5, released on July 6, 1971, by Atlantic Records.
+High Time is the second studio album by American rock band MC5, released on July 6, 1971, by Atlantic Records, and would be the band's final studio album until 2024's Heavy Lifting.

 Production

 High Time was co-produced by the band and Atlantic staff engineer Geoffrey Haslam.

 Release

 High Time was released on July 6, 1971, by Atlantic Records.
 Dave Marsh wrote in the liner notes to the 1992 reissue:

 Sadly, High Times 1971 release represented the end of the line for MC5.
 Hard drugs had entered the band members' lives, and within a year they'd split up, drifting off into various other configurations.
 At least two members wound up in federal prison on drug charges, and they never did reunite before the untimely death of Rob Tyner in mid-summer 1992.

 Although the band's debut album, Kick Out the Jams, had peaked at No. 30 on the Billboard 200 chart, their second album stalled at No. 137, and High Time fared even worse commercially.